HIGH PERFORMANCE LIQUID CHROMATOGRAPHY - HPLC

 In the diagram, the area under the peak for Y is less than that for X. That may be because there is less Y than X, but it could equally well be because Y absorbs UV light at the wavelength you are using less than X does.
 There might be large quantities of Y present, but if it only absorbed weakly, it would only give a small peak.

-You will also find a useful industry training video which talks through the whole process by following this link.
+Note: You will find a useful industry training video which talks through the whole process by following this link.

 Linking to other sites is always a little bit hazardous because sites change.
-If you find that either of these links don't work, please contact me via the address on the About this site page.
+If you find that this link doesn't work, please contact me via the address on the About this site page.